nicholasgriffintn/deno-exploration/README.md

 - Deno requires certain variables to be included in the start command for allowing access to things that may require more security, like being able to read files.

+- In general the permissions are verty good, more about those can be found here: https://deno.land/manual/getting_started/permissions

+- There's a decent amount of middleware available for core functionality like GraphQL: https://deno.land/x/gql@0.2.1

+- Deno could be run on AWS Lambda looking at various projects, there's even a middleware for it here: https://github.com/hayd/deno-lambda

 ## Cons

+- Tools like AWS Lambda natively support Node, not Deno, outside of custom runtimes.

 - Importing modules does not use NPM so it's a bit different to what you might be used to, instead, you import external packages using URLs, local packages work the same as usual.